20 injured after 5 coaches of Lokmanya Tilak Express derail near Cuttack; Helplines set up

 The helpline numbers are CSMT- 55993 (railway number) and 022-22624040, Dadar- 57390and 022-24114836, LTT- 62606 and 022-25280005,Thane- 61290 and 022-25334840, andKalyan- 63360 and 0251-2311499.

-"Since the train started from Mumbai, we have set up additional helplines so that relatives of the passengers travelling by the train can get updates," Central Railway's Chief Public Relations Officer Shivaji Sutar said.
+"Since the train started from Mumbai, we have set up additional helplines so that relatives of the passengers travelling by train can get updates," Central Railway's Chief Public Relations Officer Shivaji Sutar said.